Dynamic Grover Search: Applications in Recommendation systems and Optimization problems

 \subsection{Quantum Recommendation Algorithm}

-Now that we have described dynamic Grover algorithm, we look towards how it can be applied to recommendation systems. \\

-In essence a recommendation algorithm on an unstructured search space, is similar to Grover search, with the difference of selection function.
-If we know the search space well, we can construct a static selection function, that can select top $M$ states.
-In case of unknown search space, or a dynamic search space, we may not always be able to construct a static selection function.
+A recommendation algorithm deals with the problem of finding similar items to a given item, for example consider a user who is shopping an e-commerce website for a product, the task of a recommendation algorithm is to suggest products which might be similar to the former.
+The similarity can be decided on various different parameters so as to achieve meaningful results which in turn may help in boosting sales.
+Although, state of the art recommendation algorithms are quite complex one can think of them as similarity searching procedures.
+In essence a recommendation algorithm on an unstructured search space is similar to Grover's search with the difference of selection function.
+If we know the search space well we can construct a static selection function which can select top $M$ states.
+In case of unknown search space or a dynamic search space, we may not always be able to construct a static selection function.
 In that case we need to associate the selection dynamically to the similarity with the given state $\ket{x} $ (say).
-This will increase the probability of selection of desired $M$ states sufficiently.\\
+This will increase the probability of selecting the desired $M$ states sufficiently.\\